 When ready to bake:

-Take bundt pan out of the frig and preheat the oven to 350 degrees.
+- Take bundt pan out of the fridge and preheat the oven to 350 degrees.

 Jayme is a wife to 1 and a mother to three little boys (soon to be 4 this summer!).
 She coupons, but isn’t super extreme about it.
 She price matches and loves it!
 While she likes to cook, she’s in the stage of life where simple is usually better!
 She never knows how many hands she’ll have free at dinner time!
 You can find her at No Regrets Living